ArjunCodess/WebCrawlAI/README.md

    GEMINI_API_KEY="your_google_gemini_api_key"
    ```

-   Note: If you don't set these environment variables, the code will use the default ThorData credentials provided in the example.
+   **Note:** All environment variables are required.
+The application will raise an error if any ThorData proxy configuration is missing.

 4. **Run the application**